Skip to main content

 Avg Watts

-%(sensor_rule_id)s – Alert Rule ID
+%(sensor_rule_id)s – alert rule ID

-%(device_type)s – Device / PDU
+%(device_type)s – device / PDU

-%(device_name)s – Device name
+%(device_name)s – device name

-%(device_id)s – Device ID
+%(device_id)s – device ID

-%(device_ip)s – Device IP
+%(device_ip)s – device IP

-%(element_type)s – Infeed, output, bank, etc.
+%(element_type)s – infeed, output, bank, etc.

-%(element_name)s – Name if available, if not – ID
+%(element_name)s – name if available, if not – ID

-%(element_id)s – Element ID
+%(element_id)s – element ID

-%(measure)s – Current/power, status, etc.
+%(measure)s – current/power, status, etc.

-%(value)s – Value that triggered action
+%(value)s – value that triggered action

 %(units)s – W(atts), Amps, etc.

-%(status)s – Critcal/OK
+%(status)s – Critical/OK

 %(remote_collector_id)s – RC ID

-%(remote_collector_name)s – RC Name
+%(remote_collector_name)s – RC name

-%(date)s – Date when alert was triggered
+%(date)s – date when alert was triggered

-Avg Currents
+Avg Current

 Avg Volts